awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 # General purpose instances<a name="general-purpose-instances"></a>

-General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a variety of workloads\.
+General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a wide range of workloads\.

+**M5 and M5a instances**

 These instances provide an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
-They are well\-suited for the following applications:
+They are well\-suited for the following:
-+ Web and application servers
-+ Small and medium databases
++ Small and midsize databases
-+ Gaming servers
++ Data processing tasks that require additional memory
 + Caching fleets
-+ Running backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications
++ Backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

-For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.
+For more information, see [Amazon EC2 M5 and M5a Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 Bare metal instances, such as `m5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.
 These instances are well suited for the following:
 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments